TheJoker4320/vision-framework/README.md

 |LoggingPublisher|None|None| A publish class.
 Responsible for logging the information at info level.|[logging class](https://github.com/TheJoker4320/vision-framework/blob/develop/publishers/logging_publisher.py)|
 |NetworkTablePublisher| table_name - the name of the network table to publish to <br> team_num - the number of the team| table_name - str <br> team_num - int (but can get float)| Publish the calculated data to the specified table via network tables protocol.|[network table class](https://github.com/TheJoker4320/vision-framework/blob/develop/publishers/network_table_publisher.py)|

-and How it look on the json file (all of the publishers above, you can delete what you do not want to use)
+And how it look on the json file (all of the publishers above, you can delete what you do not want to use)
 Example in the JSON file:

 ```python